 - Relaxing their minds: Even kids are subject to a great deal of stress these days because of their workload at school and the high expectations that their parents have for them.
 They are pushed to be achievers at every single point of their lives, and when they fail, they take it to heart and become depressed.
 Yoga helps them relax and de-stress when they feel upset or depressed.
 It soothes their frayed minds and helps them get back to a normal mental state.

 Children are more flexible and agile than adults, so the earlier you get kids started on to yoga, the more benefits they gain.

 Become a Kids Yoga Teacher

-Did you know Young Yoga Masters offers kids yoga teacher training?
-As a Registered Children’s Yoga School with Yoga Alliance, you can take weekend trainings or one of the summer certifications (that’s the whole training in 10 days).
+Are you interested in sharing the benefits of yoga with children?
+Young Yoga Masters offers kids yoga teacher training and is a Registered Children’s Yoga School with Yoga Alliance, you can take weekend trainings or one of the summer certifications (that’s the whole training in 12 days).
 Find out more here.

 Toronto Weekend Certifications

 - Sat. – Sun.
 Nov.
 16-17, 2019 – Themes and Dreams (16 Hour Certificate)